Pinchas Zukerman, the conductor, violinist, and teacher says that if you find a good teacher—stay with them.

 Learning from a different teacher is fine, but jumping from class-to-class to see ‘what the teacher is like’ isn’t.

 Fooling yourself, you can jump from class-to-class experiencing different teachers, but never end up actually doing any work.
+You turn into an acting-class actor.

-If the atmosphere in the room is good, and if the teacher is of high quality and you don’t have any issues with his or her personality – stay there.
+If the atmosphere in the room is good, if the teacher is of high quality and you don’t have any issues with his or her personality – stay there.

 Eliminating the constant diversion of looking for a new teacher allows you to put your focus solely on your practice.

-Let the teachers do their work; you do yours.
+Let the teachers do their work - you do yours.